folio-org/folio-ansible/doc/ansible-roles.md

 https://repository.folio.org/repository/npm-folioci/
 Depends on stripes-core and tenant-data.
 *Note: without a running Okapi instance with mod-users, this role will fail.
-Sample user data is available in mod-users-data*
+Sample user data is available in mod-users-data.*